PlumpMath/Gimbal/roadmap.md

 - implement network gaming with websockets/ primus (ongoing)

-- move express routing and cookies / sessions mgmt to concordance side-effects or some module. (deferred)
+- ~~move express routing and cookies / sessions mgmt to concordance side-effects or some module.~~ no because remember the static asset server is supposed to be pretty dumb.  even if webpack asset strategy, will think in terms dumb endpoints.  so no.  keep it in the dev server(deferred)

-- change the repo name ; new auspice aegis etcetera ; general project focus grows ::::====>>>> Nodejs websocket server, express dev server, flux immutable architecture concordance, Rust microservices connecting by Linux sockets as well as by websockets, more advanced Redis 4.0 usage, more developed brujo(admin monitoring/analytics ui app interface)
+- change the repo name ; new auspice aegis etcetera ; general project focus grows ::::====>>>> Nodejs websocket server, express dev server, flux immutable architecture concordance, Rust microservices connecting by Linux sockets as well as by websockets, more advanced Redis 4.0 usage, more developed brujo(admin monitoring/analytics ui app interface   )